MahdiHajibabaei/unified-embedding/README.md

 ### Introduction

-This repository contains the code and instruction to replicate the experiments done in paper: [Unified Hypersphere Embedding for Speaker Recognition](https://arxiv.org/abs/1807.08312)
+This repository contains the code and instruction needed to replicate the experiments done in paper: [Unified Hypersphere Embedding for Speaker Recognition](https://arxiv.org/abs/1807.08312)

-Note: In late 2018, collectors of the dataset changed the structure of files and the new structure is no longer compatible with parse_list function.
-I will update the code to make it compatible with both versions of dataset, but in the meantime if you want to use the code write a function that creates *_set and *_label for training, validation and testing.
+Note: In late 2018, collectors of the dataset changed the structure of dataset which is no longer compatible with parse_list function.
+If you want to use the pipeline with newly structured dataset, write a function that creates *_set and *_label for training, validation and testing.

-In this work, first, we train a ResNet-20 with the typical softmax with cross entropy loss function and then fine-tune the network with more discriminative loss function such as A-Softmax, AM-Softmax and logistic margin.
+In this work, we first train a ResNet-20 with the typical softmax and cross entropy loss function and then fine-tune the network with more discriminative loss function such as A-Softmax, AM-Softmax and logistic margin.

 ### Requirements
 1. [*VoxCeleb*](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox1.html) dataset and lists of [dataset split](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/meta/iden_split.txt) and [verification evaluation pairs](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/meta/veri_test.txt)